 1. Developing and applying a needs-based planning model for the general practice workforce in Australia.

 2. Estimating the future supply of nurses in general practice.

 3. Understanding the cost and effectiveness of health workforce planning in Australia.

 The Health Workforce Planning Group has a strong translational element, as evidenced by our contract research with key organisations in the health workforce—including Health Workforce Australia, the Rural Doctors Workforce Agency and Western Australia GP Education and Training.
 Our research has informed decisions and debates on general practice training incentives, rural bonded placements in medical school, medical application support, and marketing of rural practices to recent general practice graduates.

-Lead researcher: Associate Professor Caroline Laurence
+Lead researcher: Professor Caroline Laurence

 We offer exciting opportunities for researchers at the honours, masters and PhD levels.
 Our research degrees are open to students from a broad range of backgrounds, and range from basic sciences to clinical research.
 If you are interested in human health, consider furthering your research career with us.